Kids Suing Trump Over Climate Change Get A Boost From Grandpa

 At those levels, modern coastal cities would easily be submerged.

-To avoid such massive coastal flooding, Hansen argues that the current temperature rise needs to be capped at 2.7 degrees Fahrenheit, or 1.7 degrees Celsius, through aggressive steps such as mass reforestation, widespread use of carbon sequestration technology and radical curtailing of fossil fuel production.
+To avoid such massive coastal flooding, Hansen argues that the current temperature rise needs to be capped at 1.8 degrees Fahrenheit, or 1 degree Celsius, through aggressive steps such as mass reforestation, widespread use of carbon sequestration technology and radical curtailing of fossil fuel production.

 The study gives weight to the lawsuit by 21 kids and young adults who accuse the federal government of violating their constitutional rights to life, liberty and property by promoting fossil fuel production and failing to implement efforts to curb climate change.
 The suit was filed in 2015 with the help of the Oregon-based nonprofit Our Children’s Trust.